-“Going for my back-up.”
+“Going for my backup.”
 Her gloved fingers closed over a rough Velcro strap.
 With a solid pull the extra HID light released to her hand.
-Blind, but well-practiced with the maneuver, she strapped the device onto the back of her hand and secured the cord that led to the battery pack.
-The on switch brought a weak streetlight-coming-to-life flicker, but every shiny electron warmed her heart and shoved panic further away.
+Blind, but well practiced with the maneuver, she strapped the device onto the back of her hand and secured the cord that led to the battery pack.
+The on switch brought a weak streetlight-coming-to-life flicker, but every shiny electron warmed her heart and shoved panic farther away.

 She tapped the dive computer for digital readout.
 Precious time had disappeared.
 A knot of urgency tightened her stomach.
 She launched warily ahead, in a hurry to at least get the penetration line to the cockpit.
 The reel now turned freely, laying out line.

 The strobe-like flickering from the warming HID penetrated only a foot into the ocean ink.
 She oriented along the troop seats and followed the pulsing scene foot by visible foot toward the cockpit.
 Halfway to the bulkhead, the unsteady light revealed a dark blob near the floor.
 By the time the light flickered again, she’d passed the object.
 Temptation to stop and explore surged, but she didn’t give in.
 She would check it out on the way back if time allowed.

 “At the first bulkhead,” she reported while securing the line before moving forward again.
 “No cargo so far.”

 Oddly, she felt safer moving toward the cockpit and away from the main cabin.
 Excitement tingled in her blood as she faced forward while a frigid doom hovered along her spine.
 Perhaps the nearness of panic during the blackout left an aura of trepidation behind.